- Fired Up! Level One

 Answer:

-The Fired Up! volumes are intended to prepare students to move directly into repertoire books that suit their tastes once they complete Fired Up: Level Two.
 If you want to continue with method materials, students can transition into the Piano Pronto: Movement 2 book.
 Another option is to utilize the Songs I Love to Play volumes which feature favorite selections from the Piano Pronto series minus the text/method materials.

 Question: